- Transit Toronto Site FAQ

 How did the term "Red Rocket" come about?

-It’s a common misconception (one harboured by this author until recently) that the first “Red Rockets” were the Peter Witt streetcars.
-This misconception was inadvertantly fostered by Larry Partridge, who titled his Mind the Doors, Please chapter on the Peter Witt streetcar “Red Rockets I” (a format that we applied to our streetcar descriptions on Transit Toronto).
+It's a common misconception that the first "Red Rockets" were the Peter Witt streetcars.
+This misconception was inadvertantly fostered by Larry Partridge, who titled his Mind the Doors, Please chapter on the Peter Witt streetcar "Red Rockets I" (a format that we initially applied to our streetcar descriptions on Transit Toronto).